amenjalal94/amenjalal94.github.io/README.md

 I am also a Graduate Student Fellow at [CERP](https://www.cerp.org.pk), Pakistan.

-I have ongoing work on gender inequality in low income countries, including on female labor force participation, and cash transfer programs for women.
+I have ongoing work on labor market frictions and gender inequality in low income countries, including on female labor force participation, and cash transfer programs for women.
 I also work on studying the impacts of, and adaptation to climate change in low income countries.

 ## Works in progress